DaveBackus/Data_Bootcamp_Book/installing-python.md

 * IPython [documentation](http://ipython.org/notebook.html).
 Look for the [Pybonacci demo](https://youtu.be/H6dLGQw9yFQ), it covers the basics in 5 minutes.
 * [Links](https://www.reddit.com/r/Python/comments/2trvyy/resource_or_tutorials_for_anacondaconda/).
 More than you'll ever want or need about Anaconda and its components.

-If you decide you'd like to try R, [choose a "mirror"](https://cran.r-project.org/mirrors.html) and download the version for your computer.
-We recommend you run it in [RStudio](https://www.rstudio.com/products/rstudio/download/), a convenient coding environment.
-Once you've installed both, start up RStudio and you're good to go.